CodingItWrong/outsidein.dev/docs/react/1-setup.md

 Next we're going to go ahead and deploy our application to production.
 Yes, even though it doesn't do anything yet!

 First let's see how a production build works locally.
 Run `yarn build`.
 The files are written to a `build` folder in your project.
 Open it and see static assets including HTML, JS, and CSS files.
-Due to the way the file paths work, you can’t just open the HTML file in the browser, but they’ll work when deployed to a server.
+Due to the way the file paths work, you can't just open the HTML file in the browser, but they'll work when deployed to a server.

 There are many ways to deploy frontend apps.
 One easy one is services like Netlify that are set up to run your frontend build process for you.
 Netlify has a free Starter plan for individual users.

-Create a Netlify account from [Netlify’s Sign Up page](https://app.netlify.com/signup).
+Create a Netlify account from [Netlify's Sign Up page](https://app.netlify.com/signup).
 Since we will need to give it access to GitHub anyway, it might make sense to sign up with your GitHub account.

-Once you’re signed in, click "New site from Git".
+Once you're signed in, click "New site from Git".
 Click the "GitHub" button.
 A list of all your repos will appear.
 Search for your repo and click it.
 Leave "Branch to deploy" as `master`.
 Under "Basic build settings", you should see "Build command" pre-populated to `yarn build`, and `build/` for the "Publish directory".
 Netlify has automatically detected that we're using Create React App and entered the settings for us.
 This means that Netlify will run that command, then take the files in that directory and deploy them.
-That’s all we need to configure, so click "Deploy site".
+That's all we need to configure, so click "Deploy site".

 You will be sent to the Overview page for your new site.
-In yellow you’ll see "Site deploy in progress".
-Click that text and you’ll be taken to the Deploys page.
-In a list at the bottom you’ll see "Production: master@HEAD Building"—click that.
-You’ll see a console log of output as the site is being built.
-Eventually you’ll see:
+In yellow you'll see "Site deploy in progress".
+Click that text and you'll be taken to the Deploys page.
+In a list at the bottom you'll see "Production: master@HEAD Building"—click that.
+You'll see a console log of output as the site is being built.
+Eventually you'll see:

 ```
 6:53:02 AM: Site is live